-Will my breast look natural after breast augmentation?
+2) Will my breast look natural after surgery?

 Our aim at The Personiks Clinic is to give you perfectly natural breasts.
 However, they have to be what you want.
 Sometime patients will say that they do not want to look natural!
 We will do our best after careful discussion to give you what you want.